Ajedigray/applied_information_technology/README.md

   - Count the different MARITALSTATUS when ATTRITION is YES in the dataset.
 Arrange the count in descending order.
   - For each JOBROLE	when the ATTRITION is No, find the average MONTHLYINCOME for only those	employees whose DAILYRATE is greater than or equal to 110.

+ ## Project_2.js
+ Access the project by entering the `NoSQL queries on EmployeeAttrition` directory.

+ ### Description and Purpose
+ 1. This project requires a virtual machine with `Studio 3T Linux` installed
+ 2. It requires a connection to the `EmployeeAttrition(1).csv`file
+ 3. It answers the following questions
+    - Count the	total	number	of	records	in	the	table.
+    - How	many	unique	JOBROLE	are	there	in	the	dataset?
+    - Find	EMPLOYEENUMBER,	EDUCATIONFIELD,	JOBROLE	for	all	the	employees whose	AGE	is greater than	equal	to 50	and ATTRITION is YES
+    - Count	the	different	MARITALSTATUS	when	ATTRITION	is	YES	in	the	dataset.
+Arrange	the	count	in descending order
+    - For each JOBROLE, find	the	average	MONTHLYINCOME.
+Arrange the	output	in	descending	order
+    - For	all	the	employees	having	AGE	less	than	equal	to	18,	sort	the	DEPARTMENT	from	A	to	Z	first	and then EMPLOYEENUMBER	in	ascending	order